h8d13/Mac-G5-2005-Restore/README.md

      In Mate Terminal, still as root, enter "ybin -v"

-So i've found mine which pointed to vmlinux and vmlinux.old This is importnat because if you're trying to upgrade you need to put the stuff to recover at the bottom properly so you don't have to restart from scratch.
+So i've found mine which pointed to vmlinux and vmlinux.old This is important because if you're trying to upgrade you need to put the stuff to recover at the bottom properly so you don't have to restart from scratch.

 Don't forget after updating to newest paths, and setting the OLD machine!!!!